This Ingredient Brightens Dull Skin Like Vitamin C Without The Irritation

 Dr Ejikeme mentions that fulvic acid is usually found in creams and lotions but beauty brands are including the ingredient in face masks and cleansers.

-Omorovicza's Ultramoor Mud Mask, £72, is a beauty editor favourite.
-It soaks up excess oil and neutralises dirt and impurities.
-Elemis' Peptide4 Thousand Flower Mask, £37, is a little gentler and harnesses fulvic acid and exfoliating lactic acid for skin that appears fresh, radiant and glowy.
-R29's star product is The Inkey List's Fulvic Acid Brightening Cleanser, £10.99, which is a kind-to-skin gel cleanser.
+Omorovicza's Ultramoor Mud Mask is a beauty editor favourite.
+It soaks up excess oil and neutralizes dirt and impurities.
+Elemis' Peptide4 Thousand Flower Mask is a little gentler and harnesses fulvic acid and exfoliating lactic acid for skin that appears fresh, radiant and glowy.
+R29's star product is The Inkey List's Fulvic Acid Brightening Cleanser, which is a kind-to-skin gel cleanser.
 Peat (high in fulvic acid) is suspended in the formula, which cuts through makeup and makes skin appear brighter and more even in tone over time.

 Advertisement

-Fulvic acid skincare products can be used in the morning or evening but to maximise the antioxidant effects throughout the day, it's probably best used as part of your AM skincare routine.
+Fulvic acid skincare products can be used in the morning or evening but to maximize the antioxidant effects throughout the day, it's probably best used as part of your AM skincare routine.

 Are there any side effects of using fulvic acid in skincare?